plotly/plotly.py-docs/notebooks/multiple-axes.md

 ```

 #### Reference
-All of the y-axis properties are found here: https://plot.ly/python/reference/#YAxis
+All of the y-axis properties are found here: https://plot.ly/python/reference/#YAxis.
+For more information on creating subplots see the [Subplots in Python](../subplots/) section.